 Provide a visual depiction of anticipated major milestones tracked in the form of a Gantt chart.
-Identify time-specific references as follows: Y1Q1, Y1Q2, etc, as opposed to naming specific
+Identify time-specific references as follows: Y1Q1, Y1Q2, etc, as opposed to naming specific months and years.
+CPRIT will include the timeline in the executed contract.
+An applicant should avoid including information that it considers confidential or proprietary in this section.

-If the IPDP (see section 8.8) incorporates or depends on results from parallel studies or development programs that CPRIT is not funding, the Gantt chart/timeline should reference these studies, their timelines and the contingencies they create or resolve with the studies and G&Os funded by CPRIT.
+If the IPDP (see section 8.8) incorporates or depends on results from parallel studies or development programs that CPRIT is not funding, the Gantt chart/timeline should reference these studies, their timelines, and the contingencies they create or resolve with the studies and G&Os funded by CPRIT.